fasakinhenry/python-100-days-of-code/00-beginner/day-03/exercises/04_love-calculator.md

 > Take both people's names and check for the number of times the letters in the word TRUE occurs.
 Then check for the number of times the letters in the word LOVE occurs.
 Then combine these numbers to make a 2 digit number.

+This BuzzFeed article gives more justice on this: https://www.buzzfeed.com/ariannarebolini/what-are-the-chances-your-crush-is-actually-your-true-love

 For Love Scores less than 10 or greater than 90, the message should be:

 ```"Your score is **x**, you go together like coke and mentos."```